The Future of AI in Lending

 • Faster development and deployment cycles for new or recalibrated models

-There are clear benefits and interest in machine learning and analytics, but adoption can be difficult, especially within credit underwriting.
-A recent Forrester Consulting study commissioned by Experian found that the top pain points for technology decision makers in financial services were reported to be automation and availability of data.
+A Forrester Consulting Study commissioned by Experian found that the top pain points for technology decision makers in financial services are automation and availability of data.
+These challenges often become more pronounced as lenders from experimentation to full-scale deployment.

 Explainability comes down to transparency and trust.
 Financial institutions have to trust that machine learning models will continue to outperform traditional models to make them a worthwhile investment.
 The models also have to be transparent and explainable for financial institutions to meet regulatory fair lending requirements.